-iRise is an integrated project requirement and prototype management solution suitable for midsize businesses and enterprises.
+iRise is a cloud-based project requirement and prototype management solution that caters to midsize and large businesses across various industry verticals.
 This modular solution allows users to capture project requirements using interactive prototypes, and users can engage with stakeholders in real-time to deliver projects.

 iRise’s drag-and-drop interface allows users to sort, filter and prioritize project requirements and other related deliverables along with capturing information required by team members.

 iRise allows users to create workflows, diagrams and business processes.
 Users can explain their project activity flow through an interactive storytelling feature.
 With iRise collaborative tools, distributed teams can work on the same projects simultaneously and share files and feedback instantly.

 iRise provides analytics and reporting tools, so users can monitor current progress and evaluate project performance. iRise is integrable with Google Apps, Okta and Visual Studio, among others.

 iRise provide services on a monthly subscription basis that includes support via phone and email.

 Timothy from Encore Capital